 What is Data Analysis?

 Data Analysis is the process of inspecting, rearranging, modifying and transforming data to extract useful information from it.
+Also, it is important to make sure that your data analysis is done in a responsible way.

 Maintaining the integrity of the data is crucial for a data analyst to procure accurate and appropriate analysis.
 A credible data analyst should have the skills to analyse the statistics of the data and turns the data into actionable insights.
 Improper analysis always distorts the scientific findings and lead the readers to believe in a wrong notion.
 Inappropriate analysis not only limits into numerical data but also affects non-statistical data too if the analyst has integrity issues.